After creating your monitor, use the monitor status page to view the status over time.

 |Delete||Delete the current monitor.
 You will be prompted to confirm the deletion.|

-The Properties section is the overview of your monitor:
+The properties section is the overview of your monitor’s:

-The Status and History section reflect the query and state changes over time, while the Evaluation Graph represents the exact query behavior within the timeframe bracket on the history graph.
-The Evaluation Graph has a fixed zoomed window that corresponds to your monitor evaluation timesteps, to ensure the displayed points are aggregated correctly.
+The evaluation graph represents the exact query behavior within the timeframe bracket on the history graph.
+It has a fixed, zoomed window that corresponds to your monitor evaluation time steps to ensure the displayed points are aggregated correctly.
 Slide this bracket over the timeline to view previous monitor evaluation results:

-All events generated from your monitor are aggregated in this section.
-Those events are also displayed in your event stream.
+Events generated from your monitor (alerts, warnings, recoveries, etc.) are shown in this section based on the time selector above the Status & History section.
+The events are also displayed in your event stream.